taniaortiz0/GeoData-IP-Visual/README.md

 # Python Image Processing Script for Geophysical Data

+## 🎯 Objective
+* The aim of this project is to image process a certain file called a NetCDF file.
+* This file contains scientific data and can include geographical images.
+The NetCDF file being utilized is to image process it using python.
+---

 First, you need to download the latest python version on the official website of Python.
 Use the pip command to get the modules you want via command line.

+---

 ##  📂 Python Modules
 <pre>pip install numpy